halladaas/Portfolio/README.md

 Features

-About Me: A section introducing myself. \n
+About Me: A section introducing myself.
-Projects: Displays some of my best work.\n
+Projects: Displays some of my best work.
-Contact: Easy way to reach out to me.\n
+Contact: Easy way to reach out to me.
 Futuristic Design: Space-themed with animations and color gradients.

 File Structure